SByers710/ENSE-271/Lab 3/README.txt

+Lab 3: The Basics of Figma

   In this lab we were taught the basics of Figma and asked to recreate a website application of our choice.
 Since this lab is a recreation and not actually my own work I work be posting it here but I have cited the sources I used.